 Wade believes that the march is an opportunity for students to see the importance of Chavez and the impact he had throughout his lifetime.
 Chavez, along with Dolores Huerta, founded the United Farm Workers Union.
 The goal of the organization was for all American workers to work in safe and humane conditions and earn a fair wage.

 “The event is an eye-opening experience and a great opportunity to see how significant Cesar Chavez is to the Hispanic community and our society as a whole,” Wade said.
 “There are hundreds of people from all over who show up each year to take part in the activities in Grand Rapids.”

 The event falls on Chavez’s birthday every year with support from Grand Rapids Community College.
-Among the notable Ferris representatives who have supported the march in past years are David Pilgrim, vice president for Diversity and Inclusion; Sandra Alpsach, a professor of Communication; Thomson, an assistant professor in the College of Arts and Sciences; Bonnie Wright, a faculty member in the College of Arts and Sciences; and Anthony Baker, an associate professor of Sociology.
+Among the notable Ferris representatives who have supported the march in past years are David Pilgrim, vice president for Diversity and Inclusion; Sandra Alpsach, a professor of Communication; Thomson, an assistant professor in the College of Arts, Sciences and Education; Bonnie Wright, a faculty member in the College of Arts, Sciences and Education; and Anthony Baker, an associate professor of Sociology.